OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `newfixedarray` ( *size* )

 > Create a new fixed-array of `any` elements. *size*, which must be a `uint` constant, is the size of the new array.
+> The values of the array are initialized as empty tuples.

 `newfixedarray` ( *size* , *expression* )